 “He knows if you’ve been bad or good…”

-A not-remotely-typecast Hulk Hogan stars as a bodybuilding billionaire on the run from the police, who discovers the true meaning of Christmas after adopting a Santa suit as ‘disguise’, hitting his head and developing amnesia, and believing himself to be the genuine article.
+A not-remotely-typecast Hulk Hogan stars as a bodybuilding billionaire on the run from the police, who inevitably discovers the true meaning of Christmas after adopting a Santa suit as a ‘disguise’, only this time with the novel twist of hitting his head and developing amnesia and believing himself to be the genuine article.
 Oh, and he saves an orphanage too.
 Well, you were waiting for that.

 WHERE YOU’RE LIKELY TO FIND IT: strip-scheduled across Sky channels for the whole of Christmas.
 That’s not a joke either.
 We’re really going to benefit from losing the licence fee, aren’t we?